 Studio photographers will appreciate that the Canon 1D (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the D3400 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the D3400 was followed by the Nikon D3500.
 Further information on the features and operation of the 1D and D3400 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Nikon D3400 Manual.

 So how do things add up?
 Is the Canon 1D better than the Nikon D3400 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.